150+ Rare Words in English

 rare English word

-(Adj) Kind and friendly towards a younger or less experienced person.
+(Adj) Kind and friendly toward a younger or less experienced person.

 His avuncular demeanor made him a favorite among the new employees.